errge/docker-workshop/content.md

 A container (and all its storage) can be deleted with `docker rm`, or this is done automatically on container exit when `docker run --rm` was used.

+### logs
+When we are running containers in production (detached with `-d`), we don't see the stdout and stderr of them.

+But docker saves these outputs and keeps them until the container is alive, and you can get them anytime with `docker logs`.
+Even the timestamps are saved, so you will know which line was printed when, see `docker logs --help` for more info.

 ## Exercise: inspecting a file
 The image `ghcr.io/errge/docker-workshop-inspect` has a `hello.txt` file in the `/app` folder.